The Data Protection Act gives individuals a legal right to find out what information is held about them, on paper and electronic media.

 A subject access request (SAR) is a written request made by, or on behalf of an individual, for a copy of the information which the Council holds about them, and which under data protection legislation you are entitled to ask for.
 This is different to a Freedom of Information request which is about the information the Council owns, but not about an individual's data.

-If you need to see the personal information we hold about you, a request can be made via letter or email email@example.com.
-Please tell us exactly what information you wish to see. e.g. council tax, Planning application, Housing, etc. We have one calendar month in which to respond, commencing from the date we receive your request. and you could be asked to provide proof of identity to help us prevent fraudulent requests and to speed up the information gathering process.
+If you need to see the personal information we hold about you, a request can be made via letter or email firstname.lastname@example.org.
+Please tell us exactly what information you wish to see for example council tax, Planning application, Housing.
+We have one calendar month in which to respond, commencing from the date we receive your request. and you could be asked to provide proof of identity to help us prevent fraudulent requests and to speed up the information gathering process.

 If we are relying on consent to process your data, you can request to withdraw consent or restrict/object to some elements of the processing.
 The council does not rely on consent on most cases because it has legal duties to do certain tasks.
 For example, processing planning applications and collecting council tax payments.